Article

 While some of the incentives for Opportunity Zone investment do not technically “sunset,” it is worth noting the end of the deferral period.
 A taxpayer who properly reinvested capital gain in a QOF can defer that gain until the earlier of disposition of the investment or December 31, 2026.
 If the taxpayer continues to hold the QOF investment until December 31, 2026, the taxpayer will recognize the remaining deferred gain, potentially resulting in phantom income.
 As a result, taxpayers may need to plan to pay additional tax for the 2026 tax year.
 The maximum amount of incentives available for QOFs dissipate over time, however the exclusion benefit for investments in QOFs will continue to be available for investments made through 2026 if the investment is held for at least 10 years.

 Planning for the sunset of these provisions could help to ensure optimal tax savings.
-We encourage you to consult with your team of advisors now to plan for the upcoming tax law changes and develop a comprehensive tax strategy tailored to your specific set of facts and circumstances.
+Please use the form to reach out to a member of our team to plan for the upcoming tax law changes and develop a comprehensive tax strategy tailored to your specific set of facts and circumstances.

 The information provided in this communication is of a general nature and should not be considered professional advice.
 You should not act upon the information provided without obtaining specific professional advice